 Looking for what to eat with salsa besides chips?
-Try these 10 healthy ideas for salsa.
+Try these 10 healthy things to eat with salsa.

 The tomatoes, peppers, onion and fresh cilantro in traditional Mexican salsa provide vitamin C and a lot of flavor, especially hotter salsas heavy on the jalapeño peppers.
 Tomato salsa is also rich in lycopene, a powerful antioxidant that may help protect cells from damage.